Suryaraju3/nodejs/README.md

 * package-lock.json locks down the specific versions of all packages.
 It is automatically created and maintained by npm.
 * we should not modify it manually.

+NPM - Node Package Manager

+* used for installing and publishing packages

+NPE - Node Package Execute

+* NPX is a package executer without installing we can use dirctly.